THE VANGUARD ARTS FUND

 Is Olney Theatre Center open to partnerships?

 Yes!
 In development, in production, in workshops, whatever.
-We try to operate from a place of abundance, sharing and transparency, and want what’s best for the generative artists and their work.
-We’re currently working with Somerled Arts on The Gifted Prince, and Denise Gray Productions for The Joint.
+We try to operate from a place of abundance, sharing, and transparency, and want what’s best for the generative artists and their work.

 Ok, I’m interested, I’ve got an idea, what should I do?

-Please send the following information as a single pdf to vanguard[AT]olneytheatre.org.
-We are accepting applications until May 12, 2023, and announcements will be made in June.
-Please include the following in your application:
+Please complete the Vanguard Arts Fund application form, which requests the following information.
+We are accepting applications until May 1, 2024 at 11:59 PM, and announcements will be made in June.

 - Project point of contact information (pronouns, email, phone number, city/state)